What is a Health Care Directive?

 Before you begin giving your Health Care Directive to your family, doctors and others, as mentioned above, you should first create a list of people who you intend on giving it to, including their addresses and telephone numbers.
 You should attach this list to the original for safe keeping.
 Should you ever decide to change or revoke your Health Care Directive, you will need to know who you gave previous directives to so not to cause confusion in a time of need or in case of an emergency.
 Anyone who subsequently receives your Health Care Directive should be added to your list.

 You are free to revoke your Health Care Directive at any time.
-To revoke the entire form, you should inform both your doctor and other health care providers so that they are fully aware of your decision.
+This can be done with a Revocation document or simply destroying the original Health Care Directive.
+To insure that the revocation is recognized, you should inform both your doctor and other health care providers so that they are fully aware of your decision.
 You should do this, in writing, as soon as possible after revoking your Health Care Directive.
 You should also send notice of your decision to everyone on the list you created of people who have received a copy of your Health Care Directive.